jameslnewell/xhr-mock/docs/_documentation/getting_started.md

   This is a utility for mocking XMLHttpRequest.
   It's useful for testing, or prototyping while your backend is still being built.

-  It Works in NodeJS and in the browser, and is compatible with:
+  It works in NodeJS and in the browser, and is compatible with:

     * [Axios](https://www.npmjs.com/package/axios)
     * [jQuery](https://www.npmjs.com/package/jquery)